 Maseeh College of Engineering and Computer Science, Portland State University, Portland, OR

-Exposed fiberglass insulation in basements and crawl spaces and exposed fibrous lining material in mechanical systems can be riddled, often invisibly, with mold-growth.
-Participants will learn (1) novel ways to identify mold problems in fiberglass and (2) how to avoid these problems; they will also learn (3) the true importance of filtration in HVAC systems and (4) the ways in which contaminated systems affect health.
+Exposed fiberglass insulation in basements and crawlspaces and exposed fibrous lining material in mechanical systesm can be riddled with mold growth.
+Learn how to identify and avoid these problems, and the importance of HVAC filtration.

 The State of the Occupant

 This session will focus on the largest and most-often overlooked element of a building inspection: the occupant.
-This session will provide an in-depth overview of occupants in housing briefly covering the history of housing and the evolution of conveniences - and the indoor environmental impacts.
-It will include the role of the house and how it has adapted to the needs of the occupant and how the occupant has changed housing through behaviors and basic needs.
-Much of what we thought about or home may have been recently altered from the SARS-CoV-2 pandemic - home as health shelter.
-The session will include what home performance / weatherization professionals are doing to change these poor housing conditions and improve the occupant’s health and lives.
+Learn the role of the house and how it has adapted to the needs of the occupant and how the occupant has changed housing through behaviors and basic needs, and how this has been recently altered from the SARS-CoV-2 pandemic - home as health shelter.
+Includes what home performance / weatherization professionals are doing to change these poor housing conditions and improve the occupant’s health and lives.

 Air Exchange in Existing Homes: A How-To Guide

-A presentation on how to install a balanced, recovery ventilation system into existing homes, whether they're 150 years old or 2 years old.
-Learn to over come the unique challenges of how to run duct to provide a well ventilated home and how to "hide" the duct so that it is not easily seen.
+A presentation on how to install a balanced, recovery ventilation system into existing homes.
+Learn to overcome the challenges of running ductwork, and how to "hide" the duct so that it is not easily seen.
 There will be many photos and many different example houses that will show how to do it.